The HESTA Fund ABN is 64 971 749 321.

 The government sets minimum and maximum drawdown limits on income stream accounts.
 These are based on a percentage of the balance of your HESTA Income Stream account depending on your age and the type of income Stream you have.

-For the 2020/21 financial years, minimum drawdown amounts have been reduced by 50% in response to the coronavirus pandemic.
+For the last few financial years, minimum drawdown amounts have been reduced by 50% in response to the coronavirus pandemic.
 See the minimum drawdown rates here.

 You can change the frequency, drawdown and amount of your income stream payments in your online account or by completing the Income stream change of income payment amount and frequency form.